 We perform the tests on 3 different days and at 3 different times of each day.
 The provider’s Windows app is used for the testing, connecting via OpenVPN over UDP.

-The provider offered more than enough horsepower to keep up with HD video streaming and gaming needs, and might even supply enough oomph to handle 4K HDR content, depending on your usual connection speeds.
+The provider offered more than enough horsepower to keep up with your HD and 4K video streaming and gaming needs, depending on your usual connection speeds.

 Surfshark’s pricing starts as quite expensive if you opt for a single month’s subscription.
-However, 1-year and 2-year subscriptions are quite the value.
+However, 6-month and 2-year subscriptions are much better values.

 Despite Surfshark’s excellent all-around service, you may not find it to be the right fit for your particular needs.
 So, allow me to present 2 alternatives for your consideration.

-ExpressVPN has been an industry leader for many years, reliably providing top-notch services around the globe.
+ExpressVPN has been in the VPN industry for many years, reliably providing top-notch services around the globe.

 This provider offers speedy connections via thousands of servers located around the world.
 ExpressVPN takes a back seat to no one when it comes to privacy and security protections.